froqstar/matrIRX/README.md

 That is, it posts all messages posted to a given IRC channel to a given Matrix channel, and vise versa.
 As a result, you can make an IRC channel available to Matrix clients.

+Also, it is super ugly and hacky code.
+My apologies to the reader.

 ## How does it do it?

 Internally, it just uses two bots: One IRC bot, and one Matrix bot, and exchanges the posted messages between them.